 ▲▲ Blois For its urban setting, beautiful courtyard, and fun sound-and-light show.

-▲▲ Cheverny For its intimate feel, lavishly furnished rooms, and daily feeding of the hunting dogs.
+▲▲ Cheverny For its intimate feel and lavishly furnished rooms.

 ▲▲ Chaumont-sur-Loire For its imposing setting over the Loire River, historic connections to America, and impressive Festival of the Gardens.